Azure/QnA_Matching/tutorial/README.md

 * _AnswerId_: contains the answer ID that the question belongs to.
 * _Text_: contains the text in your questions.

-Once your data is prepared with the above format, you can modify the _trainQ_url_ and _testQ_url_ in the code to the path of your training and test set, respectively.
+Once your data is prepared in the above format, you can modify the _trainQ_url_ and _testQ_url_ in the code to the path of your training and test set, respectively.
 The remaining code should be directly applicable.

 ## <a name="contact"></a>Contact